IamNaeto/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 5-local_variables Create a script that lists all local variables and environment variables, and functions.

 File 6-create_local_variable Create a script that creates a new local variable.
+Name: BEST, Value: School

+File 7-create_global_variable Create a script that creates a new global variable.
+Name: BEST, Value: School